Vegetarian's Japan Guide

 Keishin-en Garden (契心園)

-In the south of the Kyaku-ma, the Keishin-en is a garden constructed in the late Edo period that belonged to Fugen-in (普賢院) before the temple was consolidated into Jikkō-in.
+In the south of the Kyaku-ma, the Keishin-en is a garden constructed in the late Edo period that belonged to Fugen-in (普賢院).
 The pine tree on the artificial mountain represents a crane.
-The island in the pond is in the shape of a turtle.
+The round island in the pond is in the shape of a turtle.
 Both animals are symbols of longevity.

 Tip: During the green season, it is hard to see the pine tree representing a crane because of the surrounding foliage.
 So winter or even fall is probably the best season to examine the garden in detail.

-The garden smartly incorporates the distant mountain scenery and integrates its magnificence with the greenery in the garden.
+The former Rikaku-in’s garden smartly incorporates the distant mountain scenery and integrates its magnificence with the greenery in the garden.
+Since the consolidation of the three temples, chief priests have gradually added new features to this garden.

 From November to April each year, the most unique thing in the garden is probably the 100-year-old cherry blossom tree named Fudansakura (不断桜).
-It is a rare variety of cherry tree that blooms from fall to spring each year.
+It is a rare variety of cherry trees that blooms from the end of September to spring each year.

 The Cherry Blossom and the Fall Foliage Season at Jikkō-in